fkuhn/batchxslt/README.md

 ## USAGE

-*Note* For a more up-to-date How-to refer to the notebook or its html in doc.
+**Note Feb 2015** For a more up-to-date How-to refer to the notebook or its html in doc.

 ### CONFIGURATION